harshdeep1230/Assignment_2/README.md

 - The Durable Functions orchestrator, activity functions, and HTTP endpoints in `version-a-durable-functions/function_app.py`
 - The Version B Function App (`function_app.py`), the Service Bus provisioning schema (`servicebus-config.json`),

-This disclosure is provided in accordance with Algonquin College's academic integrity policy on the use of generative AI tools in coursework.